DiscreteTom/retsac/README.md

 Text lexer and parser.

-Can be used to make your own programming language compiler/translator frontend, or parse your domain specific language.
+Can be used to fast prototype your own programming language compiler/translator frontend, or parse your domain specific language.

 ## Installation